 So, you want a pug puppy!
 There are many steps to take before you bring home your new furry pal.
 Your decision to get a pug puppy is only the beginning.
 Next comes research, contacting pug breeders and lots of questions.

 Here’s a guide to finding a pug breeder and knowing what to ask them.
 You’ll also learn how to spot and avoid puppy scams – they’re more common than you think!

 Related: 10 Fun Facts About Pugs

-Before you start looking for breeders there are a few things you should do to improve your experience.
+Before you start looking for pug breeders, there are a few things you should do to improve your experience.

-- Learn about pugs – Read about the breed and make sure they’re the right one for you.
+- Learn about pugs – Read about the breed and make sure they’re the right fit for you and your lifestyle.

 - Understand breed standards – Not all pugs are created equal.
 Some are show quality and bred to match breed standards, while others may be off on a few aesthetic details.